potamitis123/dementia-care/README.md

 eval_diarization: It takes a single csv as input and outputs evaluation metrics

 fall_detection.py: Finds if there is a fall of an elder in an .mp4 file.
 You should install Qwen/Qwen3-VL-2B-Instruct.
 Example: python fall_detection.py -i female_fall.mp4

+RAG.
+A self-sufficient fold implementing RAG in the context of elders with dementia nursing.
+Usage: python RAG_suggestion.py --json sound_events_single_day.json --pdf Caring_dementia_guide.pdf json sound_events_single_day.json Audio events in a day as classified by an AST general audio classifier Caring_dementia_guide.pdf This is the reliable corpus wrt to caregiving for elders with dementia.
+Replace with a larger, more sophisticated book in pdf form
+RAG_suggestion.py requires an OpenAIs API key